freon4dsl/Freon-documentation/docu-content/020_Tutorial/060_Projections_for_Expressions/+page.md

 ```

 In lesson 2 [Making an Editor](/Tutorial/Making_an_Editor) we already encountered the **trigger**, a means to make editing easier for your user.
-Here we do something ever more sophisticated.
+Here we do something even more sophisticated.
 We use a **reference shortcut**.

 To understand what it does, you need know that when a question reference is added, not one, but two nodes must be added to the AST.
 The first is an instance of `QuestionReference`, the second (the child of this instance) is an instance of the core type `FreNodeReference`.